kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

   - Evaluate if the enhancement satisfies all the [requirements](https://github.com/kubernetes/sig-release/blob/master/releases/release_phases.md#enhancements-freeze) for inclusion in the current release.
     - Comment on the Issue with a status updating using one of the [templates from below](#enhancement-freeze-templates)
     - Update `Enhancement Status` field for this Enhancement in the Enhancement Tracking Board (`Tracked for enhancements freeze` or `At risk for enhancements freeze`)
-    - KEPs targeting `stable` will need to be marked as `implemented` after code PRs are merged and the feature gates are removed.
+    - KEPs targeting `stable` will need to be marked as `implemented` after code PRs are merged.
 This will need to be verified after the code freeze.
     - *Note*: Refer to the [README template](https://github.com/kubernetes/enhancements/blob/master/keps/NNNN-kep-template/README.md?plain=1) to determine which sections are required based on the stage (`alpha`/`beta`/`stable`) that the enhancement is targeting.
 It is not the Enhancement team's responsibility to validate the correctness/completeness of the README content; we only need to make sure that each required section is present.
     - *Tip*: In case they are not linked from the issue description, both the `kep.yaml` and `README.md` can be found in a directory with the format `https://github.com/kubernetes/enhancements/tree/master/keps/<sig>/<kep-issue-number>-<kep-title>/`, and the PRR can be found at `https://github.com/kubernetes/enhancements/blob/master/keps/prod-readiness/<sig>/<kep-number>.yaml`.
   - In the (relatively rare) case of a KEP deprecation or removal: